I LOVE Italy.

 Much of our family’s “touristing” might be called do-it-yourself (DIY) as we often skip the guided tours and opt for leisure days roaming through Italian towns and villages.

 As a photographer, I find picturesque moments around every corner on these amazing day trips.
 I snap pictures here and there, sometimes waiting patiently for the perfect shot.
-With Camera in hand, here are my recommendations for seven picturesque day trips in Italy.
+With camera [affiliate] in hand, here are my recommendations for seven picturesque day trips in Italy.

 Day Trips in Italy Photographers will Love

 Varenna and Bellagio – Day Trips from Milan

 The first of my day trips in Italy was spent wandering the streets of Varenna and then Bellagio, while my husband, Chris, continued on to Sondrio, Italy to conduct business meetings.
 Chris’ co-worker Luigi picked Chris and I up outside the Hilton Milan early in the morning and drove just over an hour to Varenna where they would meet up with another co-worker, Sebastiano.

 While waiting for Sebastiano to arrive, Luigi was kind enough to help me figure out the ferry to Bellagio and then walk with me to the tourism office.

 Varenna was simply amazing in its beauty.
 Every walkway, doorway, and passageway was a photographer’s dream.
 As far as day trips in Italy go, this was shaping up to be a great one.